 Almost every Friday night our family takes part in a tradition of Friday night pizza night!
-It’s one night of the week that I don’t have to think about what I’m going to make.
-Of course, it’s going to be pizza!
-It’s MUCH cheaper than takeout, especially if you already have your staples on hand, which I do.
+It's one night of the week that I don't have to think about what I'm going to make.
+Of course, it's going to be pizza!
+It's MUCH cheaper than takeout, especially if you already have your staples on hand, which I do.
 Two pizzas costs us approximately $8 and it feeds our family of four dinner and lunch the next day.
-When we order pizza from our local pizza joint, it costs us about $30.
-Sorry, but I’m not paying that every week for junky pizza.
+When we order pizza from our local pizza joint, it costs us at least $30.
+Sorry, but I'm not paying that every week for junky pizza.

 You guys know I like to simplify recipes as much as I can to make it doable for even the beginner cook.
 This pizza is the best and easiest I have ever made, so I am really excited to share it with you!
 When I first started experimenting with making my own pizza at home, I certainly had my fair share of soggy and dense crusts.
 After months of trial and error, we finally perfected our homemade pizza.
 It’s super easy, light and crisp, and takes less time than takeout to be delivered.